thoughtram/blog/_posts/2016-05-23-opaque-tokens-in-angular-2.md

 If you've read our article series on everything dependency injection in Angular 2, you've probably realised that Angular is doing a pretty good job on that.
 We can either use string or type tokens to make dependencies available to the injector.
 However, when using string tokens, there's a possibility of running into naming collisions because... well, maybe someone else has used the same token for a different provider.
 In this article we're going to learn how so called "opaque tokens" solve this problem.

-Let's first recap what the differents between a string token and a type token is, before we jump into the actual problem we want to solve.
+Let's first recap what the difference between a string token and a type token is, before we jump into the actual problem we want to solve.

 ## String Tokens vs Type Tokens

 In order to associate a dependency creation with a token that we use throughout our application, we have to setup providers.
-A couple weeks ago we've written about how [providers can be created using Map literals](/angular/2016/05/13/angular-2-providers-using-map-literals.html), if you haven't read this one yet we recommend to check it out, as this article pretty much builds up on that one.
+A couple of weeks ago we've written about how [providers can be created using Map literals](/angular/2016/05/13/angular-2-providers-using-map-literals.html), if you haven't read this one yet we recommend to check it out, as this article pretty much builds up on that one.

 The bottom line is that a provider token can be either a string or a type, and depending on our use case, we want to use one or the other.
-For example, if we have a `DataService` class, and all we want to do is injecting an instance of that class when we ask for a dependency of that type, we would use `DataService` as a provider token like this:
+For example, if we have a `DataService` class, and all we want to do is inject an instance of that class when we ask for a dependency of that type, we would use `DataService` as a provider token like this:

 {% highlight js %}
 {% raw %}